 Roughly speaking, XSS is the ability of injecting HTML tags in the input of a web application.
-A "web application" can be many things, going from a web based e-mai
+A "web application" can be many things, going from a web based e-mail client to 'online forums' to e-shopping malls.
+This list is only limited due human creativity.

 To give a very basic example, imagine a guestbook where people can discuss what they think about that very website.
 When viewing a guestbook, a user sees whatever previous users say about this particular website, furthermore sometimes even HTML tags are allowed.
 Why not putting your text in a red 'comic sans' font, so that your message will be noticed.